To return from any entry to the top of this page, click any date on the left

 She is vice-chairman of London Councils and has been floating around in high places ever since she caught the eye of Boris Johnson in 2010.
 When asked why, Boris admitted there were no job selection processes, he simply “admired” her more than any other contender.
 I have a copy of his letter somewhere, the appointment has been removed from the GLA website although it may be seen on a few newspaper websites.
 Looks like Sadiq Khan may have cleared out a few of Boris’s skeletons.

-It seems that Teresa and I have more in common than one might expect, not everything of course.
+It seems That Teresa and I have more in common that one might expect, not everything of course.
 She was in the sixth form at school in 1979 while I beat her by exactly 20 years.
 By 1979 I had 1,300 staff to manage, most of them female.
 That was fun and probably more than Teresa has now!

 She campaigned for Margaret Thatcher in her school, me for Harold Macmillan.